yuvalPerets/Virtual_Printer_manager_system/README.md

 ## Installation
 the proper way the install the project is :

-1 : click on the green button with the name "code"
+1 : click on the green button with the name "code" <br>
-2 : copy the git URL address
+2 : copy the git URL address <br>
-3 : open intellij
+3 : open intellij <br>
-4 : click  -> open -> get from version control  ( should open up inside Repository URL )
+4 : click  -> open -> get from version control  ( should open up inside Repository URL ) <br>
-5 : paste the URL to where is says 'URL' , there u can choose where to save the files of the project
+5 : paste the URL to where is says 'URL' , there u can choose where to save the files of the project  <br>

 ## Screenshots